AlexGilleran/natural-healing-way/content/sports-injury.md

 ---
-title: Sports Injury | Natural Healing
+title: Sports Injury
+description: Sports injuries commonly involve stress or damage to muscles, ligaments, tendons and joints.
+At Natural Healing we use a combination of acupuncture and sports injury massage to reduce pain, increase your range of motions and dramatically increase healing time.
 ---

 # Sports Injury